ReactTraining/react-workshop/README.md

 Before attending the training, please make sure you install the code (not just clone) and run the app to make sure it works.
 The most common problems for not being able to install and run are related to network configurations at the workshop venue like proxies.
 If your having these or other issues see the Troubleshooting section below.

-## What do I need to do before attending React Training?
+## The "What do I need to do before attending React Training" Checklist:

-- Bring a laptop (don't forget a long power cord).
+- [] Bring a laptop (don't forget a long power cord).
-- Install this code (if you can't see the app in the browser after doing `npm run app`, then you don't quite have it installed yet)
+- [] Install this code (if you can't see the app in the browser after doing `npm run app`, then you don't quite have it installed yet)
-- Read our [JavaScript Primer](https://reacttraining.com/blog/javascript-the-react-parts/) to get caught up on modern JS syntax which is common in React.
+- [] Read our [JavaScript Primer](https://reacttraining.com/blog/javascript-the-react-parts/) to get caught up on modern JS syntax which is common in React.
-- You can take notes in the workshop, but just keep in mind we already wrote some for you.
+- [] You can take notes in the workshop, but just keep in mind we already wrote some for you.
 See the [Be Prepared](#be-prepared) section below.

 ## Install